 Report the cumulative parameter value (i.e., emissions or time) as measured from the beginning of the current reporting period to the end of the current reporting period.
-This will generally be the quarterly total (or average), except for the second calendar quarter file for ozone season only reporters.
-For those files, this value is the total (or average) for just May and June.
-The value
+This will generally be

 Ozone Season to Date Total (OzoneSeasonToDateTotal)

 For locations subject to ozone season only programs, report the cumulative parameter value (i.e., emissions or time) for the ozone season as follows: For a first quarter report, leave this field blank.
 For a second quarter report, report the sum parameter value (i.e., emissions or time) from the beginning of the ozone season (May 1) to the end of the reporting period.
 For a third quarter report, report the sum of the Ozone Season to Date Total value reported in the second quarter plus the quarterly value for the parameter reported for the third quarter.
 For a fourth quarter report, report the Ozone Season to date total from the third quarter report.
 All values should be rounded to the number of decimal places according to Table 2.
 If there was no operation at this location during the ozone season, report zero.
 For locations not subject to ozone season only programs, leave this field blank.